 Shorts or light quick drying trousers, light wool or polypropylene travel shirt or T shirt, light fleece jacket, light windproof jacket, cap or hat, sunglasses, day pack, swimming costume, towel, camera, suntan lotion, insect repellent.
 We have plenty of spare clothing in our vehicle and can provide most items for the day such as daypacks if you require them.
 We do not have shoes.

 Where do we sea kayak from and how long does it take?

-If we are combining walking and sea kayaking, we tend to walk from Awaroa or Onetahuti to Bark Bay and then sea kayak from Bark Bay to Anchorage, however this is dependent on the timing of high tide.
+If we are combining walking and sea kayaking, we tend to sea kayak from Anchorage to Bark Bay in the morning (before the Northerly sea breeze gets up in summer), have lunch and then walk from Awaroa to Onetahuti or Tonga Quarry in the afternoon.
+However this is dependent on the timing of high tide.
 A high tide in the morning or afternoon enables kayakers to explore the lovely estuaries along the coastline.
+A high tide in the afternoon means we will usually walk in the morning and kayak in the afternoon, reversing direction (paddling from Bark Bay to Anchorage to go with the sea breeze).
 The kayaking takes around 2 hours.

 I have particular food requirements

 All our food originates from our cafe/restaurant Broccoli Row.
-Broccoli Row is principally a vegetarian & seafood cafe, so we can supply delicious food to almost any requirement.
-(Our trip foods however almost always contain chicken or beef).
+It is principally a vegetarian & seafood cafe, so we can supply delicious food to almost any requirement.
+Food for the trips however almost always contain chicken or beef.